-Policy/Advocacy: We work globally to develop and advance a public policy agenda that sets fair rules and standards for Big Tech companies, ensuring they better serve democracy.
+Policy Change: We work globally to develop and advance a public policy agenda that sets fair rules and standards for Big Tech companies, ensuring their operations better serve democracy.
 Through direct advocacy with policymakers and grassroots campaigning, we promote new policies that give individuals control over their data, while protecting them from harmful content and online manipulation.

-Research: We support a network of researchers studying the interplay between democracy and technology, with the aim of informing current policy debates.
-With our partners, we are interested in the ways technology is harming democracy, how this can be reversed and how to design effective legal and regulatory systems.
+Research + Investigation: We support a network of researchers studying the interplay between democracy and technology, with the aim of informing current policy debates.
+Through our partners, we are interested in identifying the ways technology is harming democracy and determining how such harms can be reversed.
+We are also working to help design effective legal and regulatory systems.

-Civic Engagement: We work with organisations that help educate the public about the problems caused by digital threats to democracy and the subversion of the internet.
-In particular, we are focused on scaling successful experiments in digital literacy and storytelling, including using entertainment to raise awareness about the issues.
+Public Campaigns: We work with organisations that help educate the general public about the problems caused by digital threats to democracy and mobilise citizens to take action to stop Big Tech's subversion of the internet.
+Together, we illuminate the risks posed by surveillance capitalism and link our work with other movements beset by the problems in the information market – such as climate change and social justice.
+We also want to focus on scaling successful experiments in digital literacy and storytelling, including using entertainment to raise awareness about these critical issues.

 Litigation: As opportunities arise, we work to pursue litigation in venues such as the EU and UK where new rules on collective redress allow US-style class action lawsuits to test the powers of Big Tech platforms via the assertion of data privacy, consumer protection, and human rights claims.